samrosereed/samrosereed.github.io/essays/codingStandards.md

 ESLint, coupled with the IntelliJ IDE, offers a powerful way to enforce coding standards in real-time.
 After my first week of using ESLint with IntelliJ, I find it to be a transformative experience.

-Painful or Useful?: ESLint's green checkmark can be both painful and useful, depending on your perspective.
+**Painful or Useful?**: ESLint's green checkmark can be both painful and useful, depending on your perspective.
 At times, it feels frustrating when your code is littered with red squiggly lines, indicating violations of coding standards.
 However, these warnings are invaluable.
 They force you to pause, reflect, and correct your code, ensuring that it aligns with best practices.
 In this sense, the green checkmark is an ally, pushing you towards cleaner and more efficient code.

-Learning Tool: ESLint goes beyond being just a strict taskmaster.
+**Learning Tool:** ESLint goes beyond being just a strict taskmaster.
 It becomes a mentor that guides you through the language's nuances and best practices.
 As a young developer, I appreciate how ESLint helps me internalize these standards, making me a better coder with each correction.

-Consistency and Collaboration: ESLint, integrated with IntelliJ, fosters consistency across a team of developers.
+**Consistency and Collaboration:** ESLint, integrated with IntelliJ, fosters consistency across a team of developers.
 It ensures that everyone follows the same set of rules, minimizing conflicts and misunderstandings.
 This harmonious coding environment not only improves code quality but also makes collaborative projects more enjoyable and efficient.

 ## Conclusion